 Come ride in the sunshine this winter!

-Tucson, Arizona, is arguably the best winter training destination for endurance cyclists and triathletes in North America, and our camps are perfect for folks looking to get out of the cold for a few days.
+Tucson, Arizona, is arguably the best winter training destination for endurance cyclists and triathletes in North America.
+Our trips are the perfect way to escape winter for a week of cycling in the sunshine!
 Whether you’re a veteran Ironman triathlete, a road racer looking to upgrade a category, or simply looking to log some sunny base-miles, we can ensure an unforgettable experience at our beautiful Tucson location.
-Our Tucson camps offer an all-inclusive experience, with freshly prepared meals by our chef, full ride support, full-time bike mechanics, and an opportunity to leave the stresses of life behind to focus on riding, relaxing, and, most importantly, having fun!
+Our Tucson trips offer an all-inclusive experience, with freshly prepared meals by our chef, full ride support, full-time bike mechanics, and an opportunity to leave the stresses of life behind to focus on riding, relaxing, and, most importantly, having fun!

-Our Tucson camps have been the heart and soul of our company for the past 14 years.
+Our Tucson trips have been the heart and soul of our company since 2005.
 Laid back and fun, they make it easy for you to focus on riding and relaxing for a few days.
-Our staff is passionate and professional, and our healthy and delicious food is a highlight of every day.
+Our staff is passionate and professional, and our healthy and delicious food is certainly a highlight every day.
 For those looking to learn a few new skills, we also love to work on group riding, bicycle handling, and descending both on and off the bike.
-In addition, discussions and clinics about nutrition, bicycle mechanics, and cooking are a part of the camps.
-After attending one of our Tucson training camps, you’ll see why so many riders come back year after year!
+In addition, discussions and clinics about nutrition, bicycle mechanics, and cooking are a part of the trips.
+After attending one of our Tucson trips, you’ll see why so many riders come back year after year!
 Triathlete?
-Our Tucson triathlon camps have a multi-sport element in addition to cycling, with optional runs, swims, and triathlon-specific clinics.
+Our Tucson trips have a multi-sport element in addition to cycling, with optional runs, swims, and triathlon-specific clinics.
 Whether you’re training for a sprint triathlon, Ironman or something in between, our training camps are highly adaptable to ensure an unforgettable training experience and help you achieve your goals.
+Our staff does a great job helping each rider get what they want out of camp, at your own pace.

 Real Food, Made Fresh!